Helya-Haji/yolov8n-segmentation/README.md

 # Car Segmentation with YOLOv8

-This repository contains code for training and using YOLOv8 segmentation to segment whole cars in images.
+This repository contains code for training and using YOLOv8 segmentation to segment cars in images.
 The model is trained on a custom dataset and is able to generate segmentation masks that highlight the car region.

 It has two types of outputs: